 Historic Preservation Funds are approved through 2024 for the restoration of important buildings and structures at Historically Black Colleges.

 Adds National Heritage Areas

 Three sites in Washington, West Virginia, and Maryland will be added to the National Heritage Area program, which is a proven way to boost tourism and create jobs in local communities.
 The Dingell Act will also expand the Lincoln National Heritage Area in Illinois, and will study adding a National Heritage Area within New York’s Finger Lakes region.

 A 21st Century Conservation Service Corps will be established, which will create programs where kids and veterans will work to restore national parks and other public lands.

-According the National Wildlife Federation, with NRMA, “We are on the brink of an all-time moment that will conserve our sporting and outdoor heritage and ensure that as the modern world creeps into nearly every corner of our country, these special wild places, and the fish and wildlife that call them home, will still thrive in a rapidly changing world.”
+According the National Wildlife Federation, with the Dingell Act, “We are on the brink of an all-time moment that will conserve our sporting and outdoor heritage and ensure that as the modern world creeps into nearly every corner of our country, these special wild places, and the fish and wildlife that call them home, will still thrive in a rapidly changing world.”

 This could be a very good day for America.